-- The East West Tour
+- The East-West Tour

 Turn right (north) and follow Grays Lake Road west some 5 miles to an intersection with Cranes Flat Road.
-Turn left (southwest) and proceed mostly southwest 11 miles to an intersection with Poison Creek Road.
+Turn left (southwest) and proceed mostly southwest 11 miles to an intersection with Bone Rd.
 Turn left (south) and proceed 5 miles to the northern edge of Blackfoot Reservoir.
 Turn right at the bottom of the hill on the northern shores of the reservoir onto Government Dam Road.
 Follow this around the northwest end of the reservoir a few miles to a bridge crossing the Blackfoot River.
 From this bridge proceed south along Government Dam road 0.6 miles to an intersection with Corral Creek Road on the right (west).
 Follow this 3 miles to a intersection with Cow Camp Road on the left (south).

-Cow Camp Road winds 11 miles southwest up and over
+Cow Camp Road winds 11 miles

 the scenic crest of the Chesterfield Range (7100') and

 down into the historic Chesterfield settlement.
 Head west